 Q: When do Sunday Select Teams practice and play?

 A: SCAA leaves Fridays and Sundays open for Sunday Select teams.
-Occasionally we may have to have make-up games for rec. teams on Fridays, but this is not the norm.
+Occasionally we may have to have make-up games for Rec teams on Fridays, but this is not the norm.
 Additionally, SCAA has an agreement with other organizations and periodically rent our fields out to them on Sundays, but will make fields available to our Sunday Select teams as needed.
-Select teams are also automatically allowed to participate in PONY tournaments as an SCAA All-Star team, though to do so players will have to be within the PONY-established boundaries.
+Sunday Select teams are also automatically allowed to participate in PONY tournaments as an SCAA All-Star team, though to do so players will have to be within SCAA's Official PONY-established boundaries.

 Q: How do I find out if SCAA has a Sunday Select team in my child’s age group?

-A: Look on our website.
+A: Look on our team's websites.
 If you do not find a team listed, contact our Sunday Select/Travel Directors on the Board of Directors page.

 Q: How do I start a Sunday Select team?